freckle/guides/haskell-api.md

 ---

-## Request Shape

-- Request bodies can vary by use, but this should be avoided if possible

-*TODO*: more to say here?

 ## Response fields

 - Always include `id`s
 - Within reason, choose attributes directly for the work that is motivating the endpoint
-- Include related resources in abbreviated form, Frontend almost always wants
+- Include related resources in abbreviated form when Frontend needs extra data about them.
+For example:
-  names:
   - `students: [{id:, firstName:, lastName:}]`
   - `school: {id:, name:}`